abpprkonsalting/SiCat/README.md

 The captive portal system SiCat with social network authentication is a system designed to provide conditional access to networks (Internet) to users through WIFI networks in public places.
-The conditionality of this access is determined by the user login in a social network (currently implemented variant is facebook) and posting a predefined message of a sponsor.
+The conditionality of this access is determined by the user loging in a social network (currently implemented variant is facebook) and posting a predefined message of a sponsor.

-The system is composed by a firmware update that needs to be flashed in a capable router (successfully tested with RB951Ui-2HnD with SO OpenWRT), and a central server that functions as authentication server and central control point for all clients / devices.
+The system is composed by a firmware update that needs to be flashed in a capable router (successfully tested with RB951Ui-2HnD with OS OpenWRT), and a central server that functions as authentication server and central control point for all clients / devices.

 SiCat firmware description